nopnop2002/esp-idf-web-serial/README.md

 ![Web-Serial](https://user-images.githubusercontent.com/6020549/164257652-d5c52442-7168-4069-8e0b-cd04f1b2cb83.jpg)

-# WEB Page
+# WEB Pages
-WEB Page is stored in the html folder.
+WEB Pages are stored in the html folder.
 You cam change root.html as you like.